AlreadyTakenJonas/bachelorThesisSummary/README.md

       * [Usage](#usage-2)
       * [The Input File](#the-input-file-1)
    * [Supplementary code: utilities and SetupDecoder](#supplementary-code-utilities-and-setupdecoder)

+# Known Bugs
+ * There is a bug in the external command line argument parser argparse: You can't enter negative numbers in scientific notations (like -1e3).
+The number will be mistaken for a command line flag.
+However, writing -1000 is accepted by argparse.

 # simulate: Simulation Of Raman Scattering Of Linear Polarised Light